mapeditor/tiled/docs/manual/terrain.rst

 the frequency with which a certain tile or terrain is chosen compared to other valid options.

-The relative probability of a tile is the product of its own propability and the probability of the terrain at each corner and/or side.
+The relative probability of a tile is the product of its own probability and the probability of the terrain at each corner and/or side.

 .. figure:: images/terrain/low-and-high-probability.png